godotengine/godot/README.md

 [See the official docs](https://docs.godotengine.org/en/latest/development/compiling/) for compilation instructions for every supported platform.

+## Getting Started

+Godot is a full game engine with a very large number of features, this short guide should act as a jumping off point but please feel free to [explore the docs](https://docs.godotengine.org/en/stable/index.html) for additional in-depth information.

+### Step 1: Create a Project

+To start your journey into Godot you will need a project to work on.
+There are a few ways to do this.
+You could create a new project of your own in the Local Projects tab, or you can browse the many community templates, demos and games in the Asset Library Projects tab.
+It may be a good idea to explore an already established Godot project in order to learn how the many different functions of Godot interact

+### Step 2: Explore Scenes, Nodes, and Signals

+Once you have a project to work from, it will be important to understand that basic building blocks in Godot.
+In Godot, we call those building blocks Scenes, Nodes, and Signals.
+At a high level, your game will be built from a number of scenes.
+A scene could be a character, or an item, or a menu or any other sort of object that you could think of.
+Scenes are the "things" your game is made of.
+Each scene is in turn, constructed of nodes.
+Nodes are the fundamental building blocks of Godot.
+Signals are the messages that a node emits when some pre-determined event happens.
+Through signals, nodes can communicate and interact, and influence scenes as your game runs.

+And that's it!
+It may seem daunting, but getting started in Godot can be quick and easy.
+Exploration of the editor is an important part of learning all of the things that Godot can offer.
+If this short how-to wasn't enough, [see this more detailed guide](https://docs.godotengine.org/en/stable/getting_started/step_by_step/index.html) for more instructions and explorations.

 ## Community and contributing

 Godot is not only an engine but an ever-growing community of users and engine